yigityuce/N2MS/Languages/Typescript/README.md

   * **global-plugin.d.ts**

-### Global-modifying Modules
+### Global Modifying Modules
-* A global-modifying module alters existing values in the global scope when they are imported.
+* A global modifying module alters existing values in the global scope when they are imported.
 * For example, there might exist a library which adds new members to String.prototype when imported.
 * They’re similar to global plugins, but need a require call to activate their effects.
 * Template: